Where votes are still being counted

 |Percent

 There are still millions of votes left to be counted in the 2020 election, particularly in states like Michigan and Pennsylvania.
-These outstanding votes will ultimately decide the presidency, Senate and House races.
+The outstanding votes that will ultimately decide the presidency, Senate and House races are primarily in Democratic-leaning areas.

 It is typical for ballots to be counted for days after election night.
 In fact, it happens every year.